 Downloading a new driver for 802.11 WiFi adapter:

 Finally you will see the message about the successful driver installation:

-b) If this did not solve your problem, try to install a different driver compatible with your Wireless Network Adapter.
+b) If this did not solve your problem with Internet connection, try to install a different driver compatible with your Wireless Network Adapter.

 Click Browse my computer for driver software: